tkurtbond/tkurtbond.github.io/posts/2005/03/05/2005-03-05.rst

   or that happens to them.
 Enjoyable in an abstract way, for someone interested in Swords & Sorcery fiction.

-Swords & Sorcery Roleplaying
+Sword & Sorcery Roleplaying
 ----------------------------

-I read *Witherwing* because, like Gardener F. Fox's Kothar__, it was in the reading list of Swords & Sorcery books in the *Sorcerer & Sword* supplement for the *Sorcerer* roleplaying game, both which were written by Ron Edwards.
-It was listed as one of the references for the “Mutant-Future” example setting. *Sorcerer & Sword* (as is typical of *Sorcerer* and its supplments) approaches Swords & Sorcery very differently from most roleplaying games: it concentrates on the original Swords & Sorcery authors (for instance, it considers only those *Conan* stories actually written by Robert E. Howard, which by now is probably the smaller part of the *Conan* series), includes RPG mechanics only for things that can't be handled by concepts from other
+I read *Witherwing* because, like Gardener F. Fox's Kothar__, it was in the reading list of Sword & Sorcery books in the *Sorcerer & Sword* supplement for the *Sorcerer* roleplaying game, both which were written by Ron Edwards.
+It was listed as one of the references for the “Mutant-Future” example setting. *Sorcerer & Sword* (as is typical of *Sorcerer* and its supplments) approaches Sword & Sorcery very differently from most roleplaying games: it concentrates on the original Sword & Sorcery authors (for instance, it considers only those *Conan* stories actually written by Robert E. Howard, which by now is probably the smaller part of the *Conan* series), includes RPG mechanics only for things that can't be handled by concepts from other